nytud/hunlp-GATE/README.md

 ###Configuration

-The PRs to be run should be specified in `Lang_Hungarian/resources/pipeline/pipeline.config`.
+The PRs to be run should be specified in a config file.
 Lines of this config file should contain either only the name of a PR:

 ```